Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/adding-a-toc-in-astro.md

 npm init astro -- --template blog
 ```

-This will set up a basic Astro blog started, visit the `pages/post` folder and modify the existing post to include a complete markdown structure with some headings.
+This will start a primary Astro blog, visit the `pages/post` folder, and modify the existing post to include a complete markdown structure with some headings.

 Headings are created by using the `#` sign.
 (One for each heading)

 ```md
 # Heading 1

 ## Heading 2

 ### Heading 3
 ```